TimVerheul/CryptoProfit/README.md

 # CryptoProfit
-## Small project to keep track of my profit made with crypto
+### Small project to keep track of my profit made with crypto

+## Read .env.example to set up this project.